MarcoGroenenberg/mendix-PivotTableWidget/README.md

 The pivot table widget can display an additional column and row for the totals, only for actions Count and Sum.

-The microflow property is actually a string value, containing the full microflow name, for example MyFirstModule.GetMyObjectList

 This is done to allow any microflow without specifying the return type, as there is no fixed return type.

 ###React to context object updates.